 Ground flaxseed – you can use either golden or brown flaxseed.
-I love both but some people prefer the golden flaxseed as they don’t have much flavor.
+I love both but some people prefer golden flaxseed as they don’t have much flavor.

 Water – simple tap water at room temperature

 Spices – I love garlic powder, dried rosemary and onion powder.
 Again, this is my favorite flavor and you can play a lot with spices.
-I love smoked paprika, dried oregano, dried thyme or even nutritional yeast for a cheese flavor.
+I love smoked paprika, dried oregano, dried thyme or even nutritional yeast for a cheesy flavor.

-Easy to make homemade gluten free crackers recipe
+Easy to make homemade gluten-free crackers recipe